casbin/casbin/README.md

 We think the model represents the access control model that our customer uses and is not often modified at run-time, so we don't implement an API to modify the current model or save the model into a file.
 And the model cannot be loaded from or saved into a database.
 The model file should be in .CONF format.

 The policy is much more dynamic than model and can be loaded from a file/database or saved to a file/database at any time.
 As for file persistence, the policy file should be in .CSV (Comma-Separated Values) format.
-As for the database backend, casbin should support all relational DBMSs but I only tested with MySQL. casbin has no built-in database with it, you have to setup a database on your own.
-Let me know if there are any compatibility issues here. casbin will automatically create a database named ``casbin`` and use it for policy storage.
+As for the database backend, Casbin should support all relational DBMSs but I only tested with MySQL.
+Casbin has no built-in database with it, you have to setup a database on your own.
+Let me know if there are any compatibility issues here.
+Casbin will automatically create a database named ``casbin`` and use it for policy storage.
 So make sure your provided credential has the related privileges for the database you use.

 ### File